sopra-steria-norge/trondheim-cloud-community/terraform-intro/agenda.md

 - State locking and concurrent operations
 - Managing large-scale state files and state file optimization
 - State migration and manipulation techniques (tf import, tf state mv, etc.)
+- Interactive: Test out different backend types and state management techniques

+### Hands-on exercises

+#### Local backend

+- Initialize a Terraform project with a local backend.
+- Deploy an Azure resource group with Terraform.
+- Change the name of the resource group in the Terraform configuration.
+- Deploy the Terraform configuration again and observe the changes.
+- Inspect the state file in the local backend.

+#### Remote backend

+- Create an Azure Storage account.
+- Create a container in the Azure Storage account.
+- Initialize a Terraform project with a remote backend.
+- Deploy an Azure resource group with Terraform.
+- Inspect the state file in the Azure Storage account.

 ## Session 8: Q&A and Recap (30 minutes)